10 Signs You're Using Illegal Movie Websites

 That's exactly the mentality that illicit site owners hope you'll follow.
 Legit sites, on the other hand, lure users with a few streams but hold the good stuff closer to their vests, hoping you'll ante up for a subscription or at least a one-time fee for the right to play their content.

-Keep in mind, there are some legitimate sites that offer free content, such as Pluto TV, Tubi, and Crackle, but you may have to watch commercials.
-Others (like Kanopy) require a library card or a college .edu email address to watch.
-And you can usually watch the biggies like Netflix, Hulu and Amazon Prime for the first 30 days for free.
+You can usually watch the biggies like Netflix, Hulu and Amazon Prime for the first 30 days for free.
 Just remember to cancel your subscription before your time is up to avoid charges.

-1: You Need a Hacked Device to Access It
+10. Needing a Hacked Device for Access

-Many legitimate devices, like Rokuor Fire TV, connect to your TV and help you access legal streaming services online.
+Many legitimate devices, like Roku or Fire TV, connect to your TV and help you access legal streaming services online.
 But you can also find for sale hacked versions of these devices.
-Sometimes they're called "jailbroken" devices or "Kodi boxes."
-Only they don't access legal material – instead, once you connect them to the Internet, they stream content from, you guessed it, illegal repositories.
+Sometimes they're "jailbroken" devices or "Kodi boxes."

 The idea is that even though you have to pay money for the jailbroken device, you'll save money because you're not paying for streaming services.